Humans arrive in Sarajevo (Sarajevo and me supplement two)

 Professor Böhme plans to continue her research and will look for evidence in El Graeco’s diet and by investigating areas in Iran, Iraq and, possibly, Lebanon that could point to human pre-evolution outside Africa that will corroborate her theory.
 If she can find such evidence, it could stand the world of anthropology on its head.
 So stay tuned.

-A tale of two caves
+A tale of two caves.

 As it has through much of recorded history, the Balkan peninsula likely also plays something of an outsized role in humanity’s prehistory.
 And to understand it, I’ll take you briefly to two caves.
-Bacho Kiro cave in Bulgaria
+Bacho Kiro cave in Bulgaria which is about 800 kilometers east of Sarajevo and Pešturina cave in Serbia that’s about halfway between the Bulgarian cave and the Bosnian capital.

 Though much remains unknown about the hominin species called Neanderthals, the fossil record of their habitation in Europe is both clear and extensive.
-It’s also becoming ever clearer that not only did Neanderthals and H. sapiens share the land, they interacted and, as we’ve seen from genetic sequencing, interbred.
+It’s also becoming ever clearer that not only did Neanderthals and H sapiens share the land, they interacted and, as we’ve seen from genetic sequencing, interbred.
 Perhaps they were competitors for resources as the pre-genomic model held.
 Perhaps they were lovers as the genomic model suggests.
-Perhaps over time they were both. and these two caves present some intriguing hints.
+Perhaps over time they were both.
+And these two caves present some intriguing hints.

-Bacho Kiro
+Bacho Kiro.

 The first discoveries at Bacho Kiro were two partial human jaws found sometime in the 1970s but later lost.
 An MPI team led by Jean-Jacques Hublin returned to the cave in 2015 and began excavations with a team of Bulgarian scientists.
 They uncovered thousands of bone fragments, stone and bone tools, beads and pendants, and a human molar.
 Researchers extracted DNA from four fragments and the tooth that all identified as human.
-They also found that the mitochondrial sequences belonged to H. sapiens.
+They also found that the mitochondrial sequences belonged to H sapiens.

 Animal bones cut or modified by people suggested they were in the cave “probably beginning from 46,940” years ago, Fewlass says.

-At this time, Neanderthals were still the dominant hominin in Europe but the climate had begun warming and H. sapiens began migrating from western Asia bringing with them the Initial Upper Paleolithic (IUP) toolkit.
+At this time, Neanderthals were still the dominant hominin in Europe but the climate had begun warming and H sapiens began migrating from western Asia bringing with them the Initial Upper Paleolithic (IUP) toolkit.
 Neanderthals had long occupied the region and left stone tools in the same cave more than 50,000 years BP.

 Neanderthal technology is characterized as Mousterian and its stone shaping techniques are generally considered more primitive than those used in the IUP and which eventually gave rise to the period and style called Aurignacian.
 One of the elements that makes the findings in Bacho Kiro particularly intriguing is the discovery throughout Europe of transitional artifacts coupled with the fact that over a period of several thousand years Neanderthals were using some of these more advanced techniques.
 This has ignited or perhaps reignited debate about how Neanderthals and moderns may have influenced each other.
 In the photo below, the artifacts on the left are jewelry and bone tools from Bacho Kiro Cave in Bulgaria, created by Homo sapiens (modern humans) about 45,000 years ago.
 The artifacts on the right are slightly more recent jewelry and bone tools created by Neanderthals and found in Grotte du Renne in France.

-So stay, as always, tuned.
+So, as always, stay tuned.

 Setting out westward from Bacho Kiro we continue our journey toward Sarajevo.
-Roughly 400 kilometers through what we might call the crossroads of Europe and Asia we reach Pešturina Cave a spot about 20 km from the city of Niš in southeast Serbia one of several important migration corridors for both animals and people intersect throughout the Balkan Peninsula.
+Roughly 400 kilometers through what we might call the crossroads of Europe and Asia we reach Pešturina Cave a spot about 20 km from the city of Niš in southeast Serbia.
+It’s one of several important migration corridors for both animals and people that intersect throughout the Balkan Peninsula.
 The Danube River, for example, cut paths through mountain ranges that not only provided convenient routes with an ample source of water but also carved many of the same valleys the Neanderthals called home.

 Facing the great floodplain of the Nišava River in the side of Jelašnica Gorge, along one of the migratory paths is where we find Pešturina Cave.

-(Wikipedia By Geograf208 Own work, CC BY-SA 4.0)
+[Photo from Wikipedia By Geograf208 Own work, CC BY-SA 4.0.]

-Although paleoanthropologists have yet to find modern human and Neanderthal skeletons together at the same site, there’s good evidence that both hominins occupied this cave albeit likely at different times.
+Although paleoanthropologists have yet to find modern human and Neanderthal skeletons together at the same site, there’s good evidence that both hominin species occupied this cave albeit likely at different times.
 A Neanderthal tooth dated to 100,000 years ago was found there in 2015.
 The cave also has abundant tools manufactured in the Mousterian stone tool tradition.

-The presence of stone tools made using IUP techniques indicates that modern humans also inhabited this cave making Pešturina one of very few sites in Serbia where both groups had clearly lived in the same place.
+The presence of stone tools made using IUP techniques indicates that modern humans also inhabited this cave thereby making Pešturina one of the very few sites in Serbia where both groups had clearly lived in the same place.
 Will further excavations reveal evidence of cohabitation or shed some light on the frequency with which the two hominins mated?
 Only time will tell.
 So, as I seem to write frequently, stay tuned.

-This entry was posted in Olympic Host Cities and Me.
+This entry was posted in Olympic Host Cities & Me.
 Bookmark the permalink.

 Leave a Reply